-Organic Heirloom Blue Cornbread (Gluten Free + Dairy Free Options)
+Cast Iron Skillet Blue Cornbread (Gluten & Dairy Free Options)

 This post contains affiliate links, meaning I get a commission if you decide to make a purchase through any of these links, at no extra cost to you.
 CLICK HERE to learn more.

-Corn is both classified as a grain and vegetable.
+Corn is classified as both a grain and a vegetable.
 It is primarily a starchy carbohydrate with a much lesser amount of protein and fat thrown in the mix.
 However, blue corn is less starchy and happens to have 20% more protein than white corn.
-You can eat all varieties so many ways including fresh on the cob or processed into flour-- hello, chips, tortillas and cornbread!
+You can reap certain health benefits eating different types of corn in various ways including fresh on the cob or processed into flour-- hello, chips, tortillas and cornbread!
+In this article we will get into some specifics on corn health benefits and what types of corn products to look for.

 Most notably, blue corn and tortilla extracts were shown to help tumor suppression in several cancer cell lines with the most powerful effects shown against lung and cervical cancers as well as breast and prostate cancer lines.